jasperla/prism-langs/README.md

 	.token.class {...}
 ````

 Copyright
 ---

 2014 Jasper Lievisse Adriaanse <jasper@humppa.nl>
 Released under the terms of the MIT license, please see [LICENSE](./LICENSE)

+Contributing
+---

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request